Every day can feel like a battle to survive, yet we deeply long to break free from the shackles of mere existence and learn to thrive.

 How does one thrive

-With more therapy, I finally understood what it means to thrive in life.
+With more therapy, I finally understood what it means to thrive.

 I can break it down into three concepts.

-The first one is to make sure you do more for your body each day than what is necessary for it to make it to tomorrow.
+The first is to ensure you do more for your body each day than necessary to make it to tomorrow.